cjbassi/gotop/README.md

 I obviously think gotop is the Bee's Knees, but there are many alternatives.
 Many of these have been around for years.
 All of them are terminal-based tools.

 - Grandpa [top](http://sourceforge.net/projects/unixtop/).
 Written 36 years ago, C, installed by default on almost every Unix descendant.
+- [bashtop](https://github.com/aristocratos/bashtop), in pure bash!
+Beautiful and space efficient, and [deserves special comment](docs/bashtop.md).
+- [bpytop](https://github.com/aristocratos/bpytop), aristocratos, the author of bashtop, rewrote it in Python in mid-2020; it's the same beautiful interface, and a very nice alternative.
 - [htop](https://hisham.hm/htop/).
 A prettier top.
 Similar functionality.
 16 years old!
 - [atop](https://www.atoptool.nl/).
 Detailed process-focused inspection with a table-like view.
 Been around for 9 long years.
 - [iftop](http://www.ex-parrot.com/~pdw/iftop/), a top for network connections.
 More than just data transfer, iftop will show what interfaces are connecting to what IP addresses.
 Requires root access to run.
 - [iotop](http://guichaz.free.fr/iotop/), top for disk access.
 Tells you *which* processes are writing to and from disk space, and how much.
 Also requires root access to run.
 - [nmon](http://nmon.sourceforge.net) a dashboard style top; widgets can be dynamically enabled and disabled, pure ASCII rendering, so it doesn't rely on fancy character sets to draw bars.
-- [bashtop](https://github.com/aristocratos/bashtop), in pure bash!
-Beautiful and space efficient, and [deserves special comment](docs/bashtop.md).
-If you use anything other than gotop, I'd recommend bashtop.
 - [ytop](https://github.com/cjbassi/ytop), a rewrite of gotop (ca. 3.0) in Rust.
 Same great UI, different programming language.
 - [slabtop](https://gitlab.com/procps-ng/procps), part of procps-ng, looks like top but provides kernel slab cache information!
 Requires root.
 - [systemd-cgtop](https://www.github.com/systemd/systemd), comes with systemd (odds are your system uses systemd, so this is already installed), provides a resource use view of control groups -- basically, which services are using what resources.
 Does *not* require root to run.